theochem/horton/doc/user_integration_grids.rst

 instead of being computed by Horton.
 This is demonstrated in an example at the end of this section.

-First, one must evaluate the integrand on all the points building the integration grid.
+First, one must evaluate the integrand on all the points of the integration grid.
 In case of the electron density, this can be done as follows:

 .. code-block:: python